fedeghe/widgzard/WIDGZARD.md

     </div>

 Somehow is an hybrid sample seen we're still using createElement explicitly, later the solutions will be straightforward.
 What properties and functions will be available from within a callback context?
-We used the *node* property and the *getNode* and *solve* functions ... but there is more:
+I anticipated  the usage of the *node* property and the *getNode* and *solve* functions ... but there is more:

 *   **properties**